Thoughts on teaching, technology, learning and life in an era of change.

 March 23rd, 2008

 About a day or so ago I exchanged a couple of brief notes via Twitter with edublogger par excellence Clay Burrell regarding the Flock browser.
-I mentioned that I liked Flock but was disappointed that I could not post directly to my self- hosted Wordpress blog.
+I mentioned that I liked Flock but was disappointed that I could not post directly to my self- hosted WordPress blog.
 It has trouble recognising the api I think.
 Prior to that I could post directly to my old Blogger blog.
 It is a neat tool as you automatically gather the urls and images into the post via Flock’s excellent feature set.

 Well, I was glancing through my tweets this morning and here is this tweet from the Flock team asking how can they help with my Flock problem.
 That is amazing.
 I wasn’t even following Flock.